beboper0/cafe-jindo/wp-content/plugins/creative-mail-by-constant-contact/readme.txt

 6. Enhance your brand with LogoBuilder

 == Changelog ==
+* 1.4.9 - Fixes regarding WooCoomerce and Contact Sync Updates.
+* 1.4.8 - Redirect to main Creativ Email templates page when user has abandoned cart template deactivated.
+Fix sync error with contact form 7.
+Added automation trigger for customer buying products.
+* 1.4.7 - Fix currency type being shown in "Abandoned Cart" emails for WooCommerce.
+* 1.4.6 - Add phone number handling for Jetpack Forms.
+Bug fixes.
+* 1.4.5 - This version contains a fix for Creative mail customers who also use the Bluehost Websitebuilder functionality to build their WordPress site.
 * 1.4.4 - Add support for 'return to shop' urls
 * 1.4.3 - Updated brand name.
 * 1.4.2 - Fixed a crash that could occur when using the elementor contact sync.